peterrosenthal/ctd-fwd/process/project-2/README.md

 For this project, Bella Colosimo and I are partnering up.
 We never really worked together when we were undergrads in the ATLAS program, but then since we both moved onto the graduate program, we've worked together a lot, because we've been able to leverage our shared past and combined knowledge.
 We form a pretty consistent/predictable team, and we know well how we work with each other because we've done it numerous times in the past by now.
 We don't usually dictate out any roles or leadership on our team, and we both often times have a lot of overlap in what we do... which is everything, so we kind of both do everything together, from both the design and production stand point.
 I do have slightly more experience in coding and Bella has more experience in design, so we do have our respective strengths and weaknesses that we can play to, but I have found in the past that the two of us tend to rely more on direct collaboration than we do on dividing and conquering.

 ## Milestone 2
+### MVP
+Our minimum viable product for this project is just the introductory "choose a profile" screen (what I call first view), and the intermediate "fill out the profile" screen (what I call second view).
+These two views should have no need to navigate between them as they are sequential in the experience, so no routing is required as part of the MVP.
+There are ways that we would like to expand beyond the MVP if we end up with time: we could add a third and final view to the experience where the player finally chooses between potential suitors and is given random matches over time.
+But to avoid over-scoping the project and making it too hard on ourselves, we don't want to count on adding that third view to the experience in our MVP, rather we just hope that we'll have the extra time to get it done in the end.

 ### Component Hierarchy
 ![The component hierarchy for the first view of the MVP.](component-hierarchy-first-view.png)
 ![The component hierarchy for the second view of the MVP.](component-hierarchy-second-view.png)

 This is/these are the component hierarchy(s) that we started designing based off of.
 Since starting the development process, we've renamed `Header` to `Title` (for no reason other than I'm picky), and added a `ProfilesList` component to the first view, which surrounds the list of `ProfileCard`s.
+The `Container`, and `ProfileCard` are reused accross both views.

 ### Static App
 We created 2 static apps to represent the 2 separate views that will be present in our 1 final app.
 The first view can be found at https://creative.colorado.edu/~pero7021/fwd/projects/milestone2/project2/first-view/, and the second view can be found at https://creative.colorado.edu/~pero7021/fwd/projects/milestone2/project2/second-view/.